Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-One reason logical qubits encoded in defects are interesting is that they allow for logical operators to be implemented by braiding defects.
-Braiding defects consists of any process by which the positions of defects in the code are altered smoothly.
-To ensure fault-tolerance, we require that this is done in a way that maintains the distance of the encoding, i.e.~so that defects remain sufficiently large and well-separated throughout.
-This process is generally proposed to be done by \textit{code deformation} in which the Hamiltonian is adiabatically transformed through successive expressions corresponding to gradually changed positions of defects \cite{BombinMD}.
-However, our analysis and results are independent of the particular method used for braiding.
-For example, Zhu \textit{et~al.} have recently proposed a low time-overhead approach to braiding non-abelian anyons \cite{Zhu,Zhu2}.
+We define a notion of braiding topological defects analogous to that for braiding topological excitations.
+Specifically, braiding topological defects consists of any process by which the positions of defects in the code are altered smoothly.
+So that this may be considered a topological process, we assume that defects remain sufficiently large and well-separated that the distance of encoded qubits is preserved throughout.
+To ensure fault tolerance, we also require that correctable errors remain correctable after braiding has been performed.
+This can be ensured by moving defects sufficiently gradually that error correction cycles are separated by a time in which the defect moves a length constant in the encoding distance.

+The most well-studied braiding process is \textit{code deformation}, wherein the Hamiltonian is adiabatically transformed in such a way as to gradually change the positions of defects \cite{BombinMD}.
+However, our analysis and results are independent of which particular method is used for braiding.
+As an aside, we note a recent proposal for a low time-overhead approach to braiding non-abelian anyons~\cite{Zhu,Zhu2}.
 If this approach could be adapted to the braiding of defects considered here, our analysis would still apply to operators implemented in this way.
+By contrast, note that processes that involve discontinuous deformations, such as lattice surgery \cite{Horsman}, are not considered to be braiding.

+A braiding process that preserves the ground space of the code implements a logical operator, which we refer to as a \textit{braiding logical operator}.
+Since the braiding is done sufficiently slowly, the code is in the ground space of the Hamiltonian corresponding to the current defect configuration throughout, and so such logical operators correspond to processes for which the final Hamiltonian is the same as the initial Hamiltonian.
+This is equivalent to saying that the final defect configuration is indistinguishable from the original configuration.
+Examples of processes that can implement braiding logical operators are illustrated in Fig.~\ref{Fig:braid}.

-Examples of braiding processes are illustrated in Fig.~\ref{fig:braid1}, Fig.~\ref{fig:braid2} and Fig.~\ref{fig:braid3}.
-By contrast, note that processes that involve discontinuous deformations, such as lattice surgery \cite{Horsman}, are not included as braiding.
-We note that, as evident in Fig.~\ref{fig:braid3}, braiding processes in models of more than two dimensions may be more complicated and varied than in two dimensional codes.
+We note that, as evident in Fig.~\ref{fig:braid3}, such processes in models of more than two dimensions may be more complicated and varied than in two dimensional codes.
 Indeed, in general such processes can involve defects of any spatial dimension, and can involve more than two defects at a time \cite{Wang}.
-This greater variety of braiding processes may lead to the hope that universal quantum computing may be achievable in higher dimensional codes by using the power of such braiding processes.
-We show the limitations of this approach in the next section.